 Nutrition Education and Promotion.
 Universal Academy School District aims to teach, encourage, and support healthy eating by students.
-Schools should
+Schools should provide nutrition education and engage in nutrition promotion that:

 9 Unless this practice is allowed by a student's individual education plan (IEP).